Skip to main content

 Created CLI in my-pkg

-• oclif section to package.json with bin, dirname, commands, and topicSeparator set.
-See Configuring Your CLI for more.
+• oclif section to package.json with the bin, dirname, commands, and topicSeparator properties set.
+See Configuring Your CLI for more information.

-• @oclif/core to dependencies in your package.json (if it's not already there)
+• @oclif/core to the dependencies property in your package.json (if it's not already there).

-• ts-node to devDependencies in your package.json (if it's not already there)
+• ts-node to the devDependencies property in your package.json (if it's not already there).

 Next Steps

-The documentation for flags and args covers how to add these to your command and the documentation for commands covers the other options you can set on your command.
+See the documentation for flags and args which shows how to add flags and arguments to your command; the documentation for commands shows the other options you can set on your command.

 You can also add hooks to your CLI that allow you to further customize the behavior of your CLI: